kuglatec/chess-engine/README.md

 # roadmap

-in the near future, i plan to implement the minimax algorithm with alpha beta pruning, the xboard protocol and input in form of FEN strings.
+in the near future, i plan to implement alpha beta pruning and the UCI protocol

 # usage
 set a FEN string in main.c